intermezzOS/book/src/hello-world.md

     hlt
 ```

-Lower case `e` is `65` in ASCII, at least, in hexidecimal.
+Lower case `e` is `65` in ASCII, at least, in hexadecimal.
 And `02` is our same
 color code.
 But you’ll notice that the memory location is different.

-Okay, so we copied four hexidecimal digits into memory, right?
+Okay, so we copied four hexadecimal digits into memory, right?
 For our `H`.
 `0248`.
-A hexidecimal digit has sixteen values, so two of them are 32.
+A hexadecimal digit has sixteen values, so two of them are 32.
 Since we
 need one word for the colors, and one word for the `H`, that’s two words.
 Hence, if our first memory position is at `0`, the second letter will start at
 `2`.